 Access to Medicines and the Rhetoric of Responsibility [Excerpt]

-In Africa fewer than 50,000 people—less than 2 percent of the people in need—currently receive ARV therapy.
+There is no cure or vaccine for HIV/AIDS.
+The only life-prolonging treatment available is antiretroviral (ARV) therapy.
+WHO estimates, however, that less than 5 percent of those who require treatment in developing countries currently enjoy access to these medicines.
+In Africa fewer than 50,000 people--less than 2 percent of the people in need--currently receive ARV therapy.
 These facts have elicited strongly divergent reactions, and views about the appropriate response to this crisis have varied widely.